 WHAT TO EXPECT: Citrusy, mango

 Not far from our brewery in the cold waters off our coastline stands Minot Light, a lighthouse flashing 1-4-3 to signal "I Love You."
 For over a century, this message of love has protected ships from the dangerous, rocky seas around them.
 Pale 143 is a nod to all who have stood on the ocean's edge and felt the same love from that eternal light.

 Pale 143 is a pale ale hopped with Columbus, Cascade, Amarillo, and Citra.
-It greets you with bright valencia orange and mango flavors along with subdued notes of apricot, and finishes with a subtle bitterness.
+It greets you with bright valencia orange and mango flavors along with subdued peach notes, and finishes with a subtle bitterness.

 STYLE: Pale Ale

 This pale ale, one of the very first beers to hit our taps, is a nod to all around renaissance man Chick Fagan.
 Loaded up with Cascade, Columbus, Simcoe, Comet, Citra, Waimea, and El Dorado hops, this hoppy love fest is matched up with a discernible malt character to create a perfect balance of grassy, herbal flavors and notes of sweet citrus, honey, and pine.

 Ice Cream Truck

 The sound of the ice cream truck still elicits a mix of elation and panic as we scramble for our wallets before it passes us by.
 We decided to make it a little easier to treat ourselves this summer with the release of Ice Cream Truck, our 6.1% milkshake IPA.

 Brewed with lactose and conditioned on fresh orange zest and Madagascar vanilla beans, this IPA presents a gorgeous hazy, orange hue and Creamsicle-esque notes of citrus and vanilla, along with a delightfully creamy mouthfeel.